WICG/handwriting-recognition/explainer.md

 ### Language Handling

-For querying for supported languages, the implementation should only return the language tags that have dedicated (or fine-tuned) models.
-For example, if the implementation only has a generic English language model, it should only include "en" in supportedLanguages, even if this model works for its language variants (e.g. en-US).
+For querying for language support, the implementation should return a `canonicalLanguageTag` that best explains the underlying recognition model.
+For example, if the implementation only has a generic English language model, it should return "en", even if this model works for its language variants (e.g. en-US).
+If the implementation has fine-tuned English models for "en-US", it should return "en-US".

 Web developers may provide subtags (e.g. region and script).
 The implementation should interpret them, and choose fallbacks if necessary.
 In general: